 Chocolate Pistachio Christmas Star Bread is an impressive yet easy treat to bake up Christmas morning or any time you want a special treat!
+It’s dusted with powdered sugar and dipped in a sweet vanilla icing.

 Christmas is here!